Skip to Content

 In my wealth formula (explained in detail here), you will generate a lot of wealth if you

-1. find ways to earn more
+1. Find ways to earn more

-2. learn to optimize your spending
+2. And learn to optimize your spending

 Personal Free Cash flow